 About Excel Sports Clinic

 Welcome to Excel Sports Clinic, we are an established Sports Therapy clinic based in York.
 The clinic was set up in 2010 by Tom Robinson and was based from Fitness First gym.
 In 2012 Adi Hammond joined the clinic and in 2016 we moved to our bespoke Rehab and Performance Centre in Clifton Moor.
-Moving to our new premises has enabled us to offer a greater variety of services in a private setting and given us a top class facility from which to work.
+Moving to our own premises has enabled us to offer a greater variety of services in a private setting and given us a top class facility from which to work.

 Both Tom and Adi have degrees in Sports Therapy and are members of the Society of Sports Therapists.
 We have both previously worked full time in professional sport and we use this experience to bring the best available service to our patients and clients.
 For more details about our staff, please read on below.